ThiagoWirz/Parrot-Card-Game/README.md

 ## About

-- The game starts asking how many cards do you want to play with beetwen 4 and 14 you can only pick even numbers
+- The game starts asking how many cards do you want to play with.
+You can pick even numbers beetwen 4 and 14
-- The game has a counter for timer and moves
+- The game has a counter for time and moves
 - Memory card game logic

 ## Techonologies